PatrickJS/awesome-angular/README.md

 * [CodeSandbox](https://codesandbox.io/s/angular-angular) - An online IDE and prototyping tool for rapid Angular development.
 * [Bugfender](https://bugfender.com/platforms/angular-logging/) - A cloud service to collect logs and Angular errors in Real-Time.
 * [Angular Dev Tools](https://angular.io/guide/devtools/) - Angular DevTools is a Chrome extension that provides debugging and profiling capabilities for Angular applications.
+* [Scuri Code](https://marketplace.visualstudio.com/items?itemName=gparlakov.scuri-code) - A VS Code extention that will generate and maintain seeds for your unit tests.

 #### TodoMVC